-Splice Machine marries two proven technology stacks: Apache Derby and HBase/Hadoop.
+Splice Machine marries three proven technology stacks: HBase/Hadoop, Spark and Apache Derby.

 Apache Derby: Java-Based, ANSI SQL Database

-With over 15 years of development, Apache Derby is a Java-based SQL database.
-Splice Machine chose Derby because it is a full-featured ANSI SQL database, lightweight (<3 MB), and easy to embed into the HBase/Hadoop stack.
+Splice Machine chose Apache Derby because it is a full-featured ANSI SQL database, lightweight (<3 MB), and Java-based, making it easy to embed into the HBase/Hadoop stack.

-Splice Machine integrates these technology stacks by replacing the storage engine in Apache Derby with HBase.
-Splice Machine retains the Apache Derby parser, but it redesigned the planner, optimizer, and executor to leverage the distributed HBase computation engine.
+Splice Machine embeds HBase, Spark and Apache Derby on each cluster node.
+Splice Machine uses the Apache Derby parser and modified the planner, optimizer, and executor to leverage the distributed HBase and Spark computation engines.

 HBase co-processors are used to embed Splice Machine in each distributed HBase region (i.e., data shard).
 This enables Splice Machine to achieve massive parallelization by pushing the computation down to each distributed data shard.

 Splice Machine accelerates generation of Spark RDDs by reading HBase HFiles in HDFS and augmenting it with any changes in Memstore that have not been flushed to HFiles.
 Splice Machine then uses the RDDs and Spark operators to distribute processing across Spark Workers.

 Splice Machine can be used with any standard Hadoop distribution.